alasco-tech/alasco-tech.github.io/src/content/blog/2024/03/28/django-and-row-level-security.md

 With the custom database backend taking care of the state management in the Postgres side, we guaranteed that all queries would return filtered results using the RLS policy.
 However, because the policy was restrictive by default, we still wanted the Django code to alert us if we had forgotten to set a value other than `RlsWildcard.NONE` in the Django side.

-For this we went on and created a custom queryset that, in the absence of a current tenant set, would raise an error and make it obvious:
+For this we created a custom queryset that, in the absence of a current tenant set, would raise an error and make it obvious:

 ```python
 from django.db import models